lunarlab-gatech/roman/README.md

 ### Kimera Multi Data

-A short demo is available to run ROMAN on small subset of the [Kimera Multi Data](https://github.com/MIT-SPARK/Kimera-Multi-Data).
+A short demo is available to run ROMAN on small subset of the [Kimera Multi Data](https://github.com/MIT-SPARK/Kimera-Multi-Data) Instructions for running the demo:
-The subset includes two robots (`sparkal1` and `sparkal2`) traveling along a path in opposite directions.
-We demonstrate ROMAN's open-set object mapping and object-based loop closure to estimate the two robots' cumulative 200 m long trajectories with 1.2 m RMSE absolute trajectory error using our vision-only pipeline.

-Instructions for running the demo:

 1. Download a small portion of the [Kimera Multi Data](https://github.com/MIT-SPARK/Kimera-Multi-Data) that is used for the ROMAN SLAM demo.
 The data subset is available for download [here](https://drive.google.com/drive/folders/1ANdi4IyroWzJmd85ap1V-IMF8-I9haUB?usp=sharing).